ENSWaP/enswap.github.io/_pages/privacy-policy.md

 ### Article 7
 Does ENSWaP transfer data outside the EU?

-Yes.
-Most of our servers are located in Norway.
+We use cloud services (for example Google, GitHub and MailChimp) whose servers are located in EU and the United States of America.
 If a certain event is organized outside the EU, data will be transferred to the local organizers.
 However, as ENSWaP is a European network, our activity does not extend to other continents.
-We do not transfer data to the USA.

 ### Article 8
 What happens in case of an incident?